gwen001/gwen001/README.md

-# 👨‍💻 About me
+# 🧔 About me

-Bug hunter, tool maker, I love coding and learn new stuff.
+Bug hunter, tool maker, father, climber, I love coding and learn new stuff.
 Feel free to try my scripts or update them to fit your needs.

 Currently working on some research about DNS and Dependency Confusion.